andrefmmartins/prepare-for-tech-interviews/README.md

 Online courses and specializations:
 - ***Coursera:***
-    - **"Algorithms Specialization" by Stanford University:** A highly regarded series of courses that delve deep into algorithms.
+    - **["Algorithms Specialization"](https://www.coursera.org/specializations/algorithms) by Stanford University:** A highly regarded series of courses that delve deep into algorithms.
-    -	**"Data Structures and Algorithms Specialization" by University of California San Diego:** It covers essential algorithmic techniques and data structures.
+    -	**["Data Structures and Algorithms Specialization"](https://www.coursera.org/specializations/data-structures-algorithms) by University of California San Diego:** It covers essential algorithmic techniques and data structures.
-    -	**"Algorithms, Part I" and "Algorithms, Part II" by Princeton University:** These courses on Coursera (also available via edX) use Java for implementations and are very thorough.
+    -	**["Algorithms, Part I"](https://www.coursera.org/learn/algorithms-part1) and "Algorithms, Part II"](https://www.coursera.org/learn/algorithms-part2) by Princeton University:** These courses on Coursera (also available via edX) use Java for implementations and are very thorough.

 - ***edX:***
-    -	**"Algorithmic Design and Techniques" (IIT Bombay):** A self-paced course that explores a wide range of algorithmic concepts.
+    -	**["Algorithmic Design and Techniques"](https://www.edx.org/learn/algorithms/the-university-of-california-san-diego-algorithmic-design-and-techniques) (IIT Bombay):** A self-paced course that explores a wide range of algorithmic concepts.
-    -	**"Data Structures and Algorithms" (GTx and UCSanDiegoX):** Various programs and micro-credentials from top universities.
+    -	**["Data Structures and Algorithms"](https://www.edx.org/certificates/professional-certificate/gtx-data-structures-and-algorithms) (GTx and UCSanDiegoX):** Various programs and micro-credentials from top universities.
+    - **[Udemy](https://www.udemy.com/?srsltid=AfmBOorPt4_ty7YJaK-aMJyWK2A9qoTSOE90EfaEkE2Zufhlcva8QeAh):**  Many courses on DSA for various programming languages (Java, Python, C++, etc.).
-    -	 freeCodeCamp: Offers comprehensive and free courses on data structures and algorithms, often with practical projects and a focus on JavaScript or Python.
+    - **[freeCodeCamp](https://www.freecodecamp.org/): Offers comprehensive and free courses on data structures and algorithms, often with practical projects and a focus on JavaScript or Python.
 Their YouTube channel is also a great resource.
-    -	**Udemy:** Many courses on DSA for various programming languages (Java, Python, C++, etc.).
-Look for highly-rated instructors.
-    -	**Khan Academy:** Offers a beginner-friendly "Algorithms" course developed in partnership with Dartmouth College professors.
+    - **[Khan Academy](https://www.khanacademy.org/):** Offers a beginner-friendly "Algorithms" course developed in partnership with Dartmouth College professors.
-    -	**Log2Base2:** Unique for its visual learning approach, using animations to explain complex DSA topics.
+    - **[Log2Base2](https://log2base2.com/):** Unique for its visual learning approach, using animations to explain complex DSA topics.

 Books:
--	**"Introduction to Algorithms" by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein (CLRS):** Often called the "Bible" of algorithms.
+-	**["Introduction to Algorithms"](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844) by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein (CLRS):** Often called the "Bible" of algorithms.
 It's comprehensive and covers theoretical aspects in depth.
 While dense, it's a “must-have” reference for serious learners.
--	**"Grokking Algorithms" by Aditya Bhargava:** Excellent for beginners.
+-	**["Grokking Algorithms"](https://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230) by Aditya Bhargava:** Excellent for beginners.
 It uses a very visual and intuitive approach to explain common algorithms with relatable examples.
--	**"Data Structures and Algorithms Made Easy" by Narasimha Karumanchi:** A popular book for interview preparation, covering a wide array of problems and solutions.
+-	**["Data Structures and Algorithms Made Easy"](https://www.amazon.com/Data-Structures-Algorithms-Made-Easy/dp/819324527X) by Narasimha Karumanchi:** A popular book for interview preparation, covering a wide array of problems and solutions.
--	**"The Algorithm Design Manual" by Steven S. Skiena:** Combines theoretical explanations with a practical "War Stories" section and a catalog of algorithmic problems.
+-	**["The Algorithm Design Manual"](https://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1849967202) by Steven S. Skiena:** Combines theoretical explanations with a practical "War Stories" section and a catalog of algorithmic problems.
--	**"Cracking the Coding Interview" by Gayle Laakmann McDowell:** While broader than just DSA, it has extensive sections on algorithms and data structures, specifically tailored for coding interviews at top tech companies.
+-	**["Cracking the Coding Interview"](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) by Gayle Laakmann McDowell:** While broader than just DSA, it has extensive sections on algorithms and data structures, specifically tailored for coding interviews at top tech companies.

 **Tips for Effective Learning:**
 -	**Choose a Programming Language:** Pick one language (Python, Java, C++, JavaScript) and stick with it for your DSA journey.
 The concepts are transferable.